 Offering a Glimpse of the Gospel to Non-Believers

 People with no faith to speak of may seek out counseling for a range of personal hardships—from anxiety and depression to severe illness or the loss of a loved one.
-In many cases, these kinds of suffering lead to deeper conversations about purpose, faith, and eternity.
+In many cases, this kind of suffering leads to deeper conversations about purpose, faith, and eternity.
 These conversations open doors to talk about gospel hope.

 Serge counseling missionaries often serve individuals of diverse nations, generations, and situations.